Agricultural Land Classification

 Colorado law requires that agricultural designation is for land being used for the "primary" purpose of obtaining a monetary profit from farming or ranching.
 Colorado Revised Statute (C.R.S), § 39-1-102, C.R.S.
 The Agricultural Land Classification is designed to help legitimate farmers and ranchers continue agricultural operations on their land.
 "Agricultural land" is defined as a parcel of land, whether located in an incorporated or unincorporated area and regardless of the uses for which such land is zoned, that was used the previous two years and presently is used as a farm or ranch.
 When an agriculture property is purchased, the new owners must continue using the land in an agricultural endeavor in order to keep the agricultural classification.

-The information submitted in the agricultural questionnaire (Digital Form) will assist our agriculture department in determining the surface use of the land and properly classify parcel according to Colorado Revised Statutes.
+The information submitted in the agricultural questionnaire (Digital Form) will assist in determining the surface use of the land and properly classify parcel according to Colorado Revised Statutes.
 Periodic physical inspections and aerial imagery review will be utilized to review, confirm, update, and verify the use of the land for assessment and classification purposes.

 Actual Value Determined-When